 Mental health conditions can impact criminal cases in several ways, particularly when a defendant’s mental state influences their actions, decision-making, or ability to understand the legal proceedings against them.
 Some key areas where mental health plays a role include:

-In some cases, defendants may argue that they were legally insane at the time of the crime.
+2. Insanity defense<br />In some cases, defendants may argue that they were legally insane at the time of the crime.
 This distinction is the equivalent of pleading not guilty on the grounds that the defendant allegedly could not distinguish right from wrong due to a severe mental disorder.
-While this defense is rarely used successfully, it can result in hospitalization instead of imprisonment if accepted.
-It also can eliminate criminal liability. - Diminished capacity
+Although this defense is rarely successful, it can lead to hospitalization instead of imprisonment if the court accepts it.
+It also can eliminate criminal liability.

 Some individuals with mental illnesses may be more susceptible to coercion during interrogations, leading to false confessions.
 Their condition might make them more likely to comply with authority figures, even if they are not guilty.